LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Some old Prolog compilers supported some sort of mode directives to improve performance.
 To the best of my knowledge, there is no modern Prolog compiler supporting this kind of directive.
-The current version of the Logtalk compiler just parses and than discards this directive (however, see the description on :ref:`synchronized predicates <threads_synchronized_predicates>` in the :ref:`multi-threading programming <threads_threads>` section).
+The current version of the Logtalk compiler just parses and then discards this directive (however, see the description on :ref:`synchronized predicates <threads_synchronized_predicates>` in the :ref:`multi-threading programming <threads_threads>` section).
 Nevertheless,